Blog

 MVP time to market may take around six months or more.
 Your development team will provide you with more accurate time estimates once they get detailed documentation.

-Give a working app into users’ hands and ask what they think of it.
-Take into account every opinion and allow your beta testers to contribute to your app’s brilliance.
+Give a working app into users’ hands and ask what they think.
+Consider every opinion and allow your beta testers to contribute to your app’s brilliance.

-Analyze users’ preferences, wishes, and complaints, and make edits to your product roadmap accordingly.
+Analyze users’ preferences, wishes, and complaints, and edit your product roadmap accordingly.

 Must have skills for startup founders

-As you feel a lack of tech skills, what other skills should you pay attention to?
+As you lack tech skills, what other skills should you pay attention to?
 What skills should you acquire and develop?

 HBR surveyed Harvard Business School alumni to identify the most essential founder’s skills.